mjmcfalls/mcfalls.me/_posts/2019-05-26-Nutanix-CE-Build.md

 #### Build Specific steps
 --------
 I am not going to document where and how to put Nutanix CE on a USB 3 flash drive -- there are plenty of guides to do similar things.
-This first time I build the cluster I took the long way around to get the old network inferface names.
+This first time I built the cluster I took the long way around to get the old network inferface names.
 The shorter version is much easier and quicker.

 ##### Set interface names
 1. Edit Grub - `vi /etc/default/grub`